 No air, no curtains, and some bloody awful plumbin’

-At the price it ain’t so bad, s’about all that can be said
+At the price it ain’t so bad, s’about all that can

 We sit around and drink our beers